beneviolabs/ft-allowance-agent/GLOBAL_CONTRACT_WORKFLOW.md

 # Global Contract Workflow Documentation

-This document outlines the complete process for building, deploying, and using global contracts with the Auth Proxy Factory system.
+This document outlines the complete process for building, deploying, and using global contracts with the Auth Proxy Factory contracts.

 ## Overview